jagdsh/aws-security-solutions/IAM/s3/README.md

 - No “Private DNS name” option for VPC Interface Endpoint for S3

 ![VPC Interface Endpoint](./vpc_interface_endpoint.png)

+- Using gateway endpoint wil only be accessed by resources in your VPC, not side to side VPN, VPC peering etc.

 ## Amazon S3 Security – VPC Endpoint Strategies